zenithdb/zenithdb.github.io/content/guides/autogen-neon.md

 Utilizing these fundamental components, AutoGen provides a robust and adaptable framework for building a diverse array of AI applications, ranging from simple interactive chatbots to intricate, collaborative multi-agent systems.

+## Why Neon for AI Agents?

+- **One-Second Provisioning:**  Neon databases can be provisioned in about a second.
+This speed is critical for AI agents that might need to dynamically create databases as part of their workflow.
+Unlike traditional database services where provisioning can take minutes, Neon's rapid setup minimizes latency and keeps your agents efficient.
+- **Scale-to-Zero:** Neon's serverless architecture allows automatic scaling to zero when idle, making it cost-effective for short-term tasks.
+Pay only for active use or data storage.
+- **Cost-Efficiency:**  Scale-to-zero pricing is ideal for managing potentially thousands of databases without prohibitive costs.
+This benefits AI agents performing numerous short tasks.

 ## Building the AI agent

 Let's start building your AI agent.
 First, create a new directory for your project.
 For example, you can name it `autogen-neon-example`.
 Open this new folder in your preferred code editor.